Transportation in Minnesota: Transit buses

-Regular route Bus transit systems exist in Rochester, Winona, Duluth, St. Cloud, East Grand Forks, Mankato (Mankato Transit System), Moorhead and the Minneapolis–St. Paul area.
+Regular route bus transit systems exist in Rochester, Winona, Duluth, St. Cloud, East Grand Forks, Mankato (Mankato Transit System), Moorhead and the Minneapolis–St. Paul area.
 The last is served by the Metro Transit system, which has an extensive system with over 100 routes.
 Some portions of the Twin Cities region have opted out of service from Metro Transit and have created their own transit systems.
 SouthWest Transit and the Minnesota Valley Transit Authority are two major "opt out" transit providers that serve the southwestern and south-central portions of Scott, Dakota and Carver counties.

+Arrowhead Transit, established in 1974, is the primary provider of public transportation in the Arrowhead Region.
+Arrowhead Transit is largest rural public transportation system in Minnesota.
+The operate in 10 northeastern Minnesota Counties: Aitkin County, Carlton County, Chisago County, Cook County, Isanti County, Itasca County, Koochiching County, Lake County, Pine County, and St. Louis County.
+Covering 21,968 square miles, Arrowhead Transit is approximately seven times the size of the seven-county Minneapolis–Saint Paul metro, making is the second-largest rural transit system in the United States.

 Many rural areas and smaller towns also have rural bus service, though many of those are dial-a-ride services instead of using fixed routes.
 All but four Minnesota counties have some form of public transit service.

 Intercity bus lines

 Intercity bus service on a skeletal network of lines is provided by Jefferson Lines, Greyhound Lines, and Megabus.
 Jefferson Lines, which is based in Minneapolis, provides the largest number of intercity bus routes and serves the largest number of cities.
 The other providers focus on providing express service with limited numbers of stops.
-The number of intercity bus routes has declined significantly since the early 1990s, and several routes went away when Greyhound restructured in the mid-2000s decade.
+The number of intercity bus routes has declined significantly since the early 1990s, and several routes went away when Greyhound restructured in the middle of the 2000s decade.
 Greyhound was founded in Hibbing, Minnesota, but cutbacks have led that city to be cut out of the normal intercity bus route network.

 In addition to traditional intercity bus services, a network of independently operated long distance airport shuttles serving Minneapolis–Saint Paul International Airport has developed in recent years.
 Brainerd, Duluth, Mankato, Rochester, Saint Cloud, Eau Claire (WI), and La Crosse (WI) are all connected by daily scheduled shuttle service with the Minneapolis–Saint Paul airport.
 The shuttles provide transportation between area cities as well as serving airport passengers.